Summary

 Synapses are the central information processors in the brain.
 Their function, efficacy and plasticity are key determinants of all brain functions, and of the corresponding behavioral output.
 Conversely, aberrant synapse function is the cause of many neurological and psychiatric disorders.
 Our ultimate objective is to generate a functional virtual synapse, in silico, that covers both the presynaptic and postsynaptic compartments.

-Over the first funding period we proposed to obtain a wide set of molecular, structural and functional data on a prototypic, averaged model synapse, while only engaging a few computational projects.
-For the second funding period we envisioned refining these data by further wet-lab experimental work, while at the same time enhancing strongly the computational aspects, by recruiting new computational neuroscience projects into the CRC.
-Finally, the work will culminate in the third funding period, in which we will rely even more heavily on in silico modelling.
+Our overall strategy, closely following our initial proposal from 2017, has been the following.
+Over the first funding period, we obtained a large set of molecular, structural and functional data on a prototypic, averaged model synapse, while only starting to engage in computational work.
+During the second funding period, we refined our datasets by further wet-lab work, while at the same time strongly expanding the computational aspects of our work, integrating several additional computational neuroscience projects into the CRC.
+This generated the foundational work for the third funding period, in which we will rely even more heavily on in silico modelling to combine the CRC data, along with data from the literature, into a structural and functional model of a prototypic, average synapse.

 3D Model of a Synapse